PCS Wireless, LLC Privacy Policy

 Email: privacy@pcsww.com

-If you are in the EEA or UK, you may also contact your local data‑protection authority.
-If required by law, PCS will appoint a representative and publish those details in the relevant Region‑specific Addenda.
+If you are in the EEA or UK, you may also contact your local dataprotection authority.
+Where required by applicable law, PCS will provide additional local contact or representative details in the relevant region-specific notice or addendum.

 13) Changes to this Policy